How Honduras' Former Top Cop May Seal Fate of Embattled Ex-President

 Hours after his arrest, Honduras police paraded Bonilla before press handcuffed at the wrist and ankles, emulating scenes from just weeks earlier when authorities detained Hernández in shackles outside his home in Tegucigalpa.
 Bonilla will remain in detention while he awaits an extradition hearing March 10, according to Honduras police.

-Bonilla served as director of Honduras chief of police between 2012 and 2013 but his tenure was mired in controversy amid allegations he was involved in death squads.
+Bonilla served as director of Honduras police between 2012 and 2013 but his tenure was mired in controversy amid allegations he was involved in death squads.

 InSight Crime Analysis

-Bonilla’s arrest significantly raises the stakes for former president Hernández, who stands to lose the most if Bonilla is extradited and decides to cooperate with US authorities.
+Bonilla’s arrest significantly raises the stakes for former president Hernández, who stands to lose the most if his former ally is extradited and decides to cooperate with US authorities.

 The charges against Bonilla are intricately linked to former president Hernández, who prosecutors accuse of using security forces to protect drug shipments.
 His testimony could provide a trove of evidence backing up those allegations.

-“If [Bonilla] was extradited to the United States and decided to cooperate, it would be the final nail in the coffin of Hernández,” Mike Vigil, the Drug Enforcement Administration’s (DEA) former chief of international operations, told Vice News following Bonilla’s extradition request last year.
+“If [Bonilla] was extradited to the United States and decided to cooperate, it would be the final nail in the coffin of Hernández,” Mike Vigil, the Drug Enforcement Administration’s (DEA) former chief of international operations, told Vice News following the extradition request targeting Bonilla last year.

 SEE ALSO: Latin America's History of Dirty Cops, Ministers and Generals